Pradeep K. Khosla

-The campus encompasses six undergraduate colleges, five academic divisions, and five graduate and professional schools.
-UC San Diego's programmatic offerings – more than 130 academic degree programs – are both impressive and highly ranked, ranging from science, management, engineering and medicine to social science, international studies, and arts and humanities.
+The campus encompasses seven undergraduate colleges, six academic divisions, and six graduate and professional schools.
+UC San Diego's programmatic offerings—more than 130 academic degree programs—are both impressive and highly ranked, ranging from science, management, engineering and medicine to social science, international studies, and arts and humanities.
 In addition to its highly rated graduate research programs, UC San Diego offers professional degrees in medicine, management, pharmacology and pharmaceutical science, and international studies.
-Specialized campus resources include the San Diego Supercomputer Center; Qualcomm Institute for Telecommuications and Information Technology, the UC San Diego Division of Calit2; Center of Interdisciplinary Science for Art, Architecture, and Archaeology (CISA3); Center for Research in Computing and the Arts; Center for U.S.-Mexican Studies; Institute of the Americas; Institute on Global Conflict and Cooperation; and UC San Diego Extension.
+Specialized campus resources include the San Diego Supercomputer Center; Qualcomm Institute for Telecommunications and Information Technology, the UC San Diego Division of Calit2; Center of Interdisciplinary Science for Art, Architecture, and Archaeology (CISA3); Center for Research in Computing and the Arts; Center for U.S.-Mexican Studies; Institute of the Americas; Institute on Global Conflict and Cooperation; and UC San Diego Extension.